soreRum/soreRum.github.io/rule_chals.md

 - `"name": "Speech Recognition"`
 - `Microsoft.CognitiveServices.Speech.core.dll`
 - the version is not appropiate here because when the extension version changes, this rule goes down the toilet.
+-
+The chal expected detection of 1 packet/alert matching the target: